luloxi/ECDSA-node/readme.md

 # ECDSA Node

-Project implementing ECDSA on a client and a server to securely transact value between different addresses.
+Project implementing ECDSA on a client and a server to transact value between different addresses with ease and security.

-It guarantees security by signing messages behind scenes.
+**Why is it secure?:** Because it guarantees security by only allowing transactions that have been signed by the funds owner.

+**Usage made easy by:**

+- Allows to select between wallets with easy names for sender and recipient
+- Updates balances for both sender and recipient instantly
+- Signing and complicated stuff happens behind scenes

+## Filesystem

+Structure from [ecdsa-node](https://github.com/alchemyplatform/ecdsa-node) repo from Alchemy left untouched.

+**New additions are:**

-- It uses `/src/FoxyMask.js` on the client side for secure storage of private keys, and sign and getter functions
+- `/client/src/FoxyMask.js` -wink to MetaMask- works as a wallet by storing private keys, sign function and getter functions
-- It uses `/scripts/hashi.js` on the server side for converting from signature to Ethereum address
+- `/server/scripts/hashi.js` is a library with functions for converting from signature to Ethereum address

-## Alchemy University words

-Since there is just a single server on the back-end handling transfers, this is clearly very centralized.
-We won't worry about distributed consensus for this project.

-However, something that we would like to incoporate is Public Key Cryptography.
-By using Elliptic Curve Digital Signatures we can make it so the server only allows transfers that have been signed for by the person who owns the associated address.

 ### Client